Diary of a Madman (Lu Xun): Establishment of baihua

 When the New Culture Movement (from which the May Fourth Movement sprang) emerged, many intellectuals argued that China needed to transform into a modern country.
 Intellectuals and writers declared a literary revolution to refashion the traditional system of writing.
 Officials who promoted baihua argued that "education for the whole population was necessary to establish democracy and science in China, and education required widespread literacy" (Chen, 1999).
 Hu Shih, an important figure in the May Fourth Movement and a prolific writer in modern China, founded a movement known as "New Literature Movement" in 1917.
 The movement sought to build a reformed version of Chinese script replacing the classical Chinese so ordinary Chinese could more easily learn and understand it.
 Thus, a new writing system was established called baihua.

-Baihua was a vernacular literary language that was popularly used in folk stories, plays and commonly used as a everyday spoken language.
+Baihua was a vernacular literary language that was popularly used in folk stories, plays and commonly used as an everyday spoken language.
 Some scholars appealed to replace the traditional wenyan, and use baihua as a standard of writing and communication among the general population.
 During the Reform Movement of 1898, some development towards the application of baihua was found in newspaper and magazines.

 "Diary of a Madman" was a famous and exemplary work of literature composed in May Fourth-style, presented as the fragments of a diary written in the vernacular language by the diarist.
-Baihua become a standard kind of written Chinese in 1940s.
+Baihua become a standard kind of written Chinese in the 1940s.

 Reception

-Despite its success and dominance in Chinese literature, Lu Xun’s stories took five years before they were widely recognized as a notable works of literature.
+Despite their success and dominance in Chinese literature, Lu Xun's stories took five years before they were widely recognised as notable works of literature.
 Before he published the "Diary", Lu Xun was in a state of complete hopelessness and despair.
-His state of mind being unknown readers during this time, except to the few individuals who were close to him.
+Yet his state of mind had been unknown to readers during this time, except to the few individuals who were close to him.
 Thus "Diary of a Madman", with its use of foreign techniques, was not easily comprehensible to most audiences at the time.
-The theme of cannibalism, and notion of “eating oneself”, sparked controversy and criticism among readers due to its ambiguity and interpretation as an extremely harsh criticism of general Chinese culture and traditional ideas.
+The theme of cannibalism, and notion of "eating oneself", sparked controversy and criticism among readers due to its ambiguity and interpretation as an extremely harsh criticism of general Chinese culture and traditional ideas.
 Lu Xun's attempts to cure the cultural malaise which exists in traditional Chinese society through his writings were not easily embraced.
 However, the "unprecedented" nature of the story and its salient themes and timely arrival captured the attention of many authors and commentators alike.
 Overall, Lu Xun's work serves as an account of historical change in republican era China and biting social criticism towards issues which still hold relevance in Chinese society today.
-Lu Xun's short stories were recognized as a significant work of modern classical Chinese literature, reflecting the themes of Chinese society's struggle to break free from a culture of tyrannical imperial power which had ruled the country for millenia, the problematic social structure of Chinese society and the political issues of the time.
+Lu Xun's short stories were recognised as a significant work of modern classical Chinese literature, reflecting the themes of Chinese society's struggle to break free from a culture of tyrannical imperial power which had ruled the country for millennia, the problematic social structure of Chinese society and the political issues of the time.